 1. Productive Remote Freelancers Demonstrate Accountability

 Working from home requires diligence, self-motivation, and a high level of accountability.
 Remote freelancers need to care about the end result of their work as much as you do.
-However, you may have already found that not every remote worker out there holds themselves to a high standard.
+However, you may have already found that not every remote freelancer out there holds themselves to a high standard.

 If you’ve ever dealt with constantly late deadlines, work riddled with errors, and a sea of excuses, then you know what a headache finding quality remote freelancers can be.
 For the remote situation to work, you need to be able to rely on their every word.
 How is any manager supposed to know which applicants to trust, though?